keans/pushno/README.rst

 Again the validation part of the user's API key is optional.

-For more example scripts see https://github.com/keans/pushno/tree/master/examples .
+For the complete example scripts see https://github.com/keans/pushno/tree/master/examples .

 Development